VFPX/ClassBrowserX/README.md

 ## Help text from the BrowserX.PRG

+The "mode" determines how BrowserX.prg works.
+By default, it behaves the same as the native Class Browser.
+However, you can hold down a combination of the Shift, Ctrl, and Alt keys when clicking the Export button to set the mode:

+* 1 = SHIFT
+* 2 = CTRL
+* 4 = ALT

+So, holding down Shift and Ctrl would be mode 3.

+Here are the settings:

 * 0 = Old MS way.
 Doesn't support controls in container which is inside of another container.
 No dataenvironment support.

 * NEW MODES 2, 3, 4 and 5: